 Gino Monarchi, 93, a lifelong Jessup resident, died peacefully Thursday morning at Hospice of the Sacred Heart in Dunmore.
 His beloved wife, with whom he shared 62 years of married life, Lena Piconi Monarchi, died Feb.
 24, 2012.

-To send flowers in memory of Gino Monarchi, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Gino Monarchi, please visit our Heartfelt Sympathies Store.

 Born in Jessup, he was the son of the late Pietro and Antoinette Giombetti Monarchi, and graduated from Jessup High School.
 He attended Lackawanna Business College and then served his country in the United States Army during World War II.
 He played professional minor league baseball in Carrollton, Ga., for two years before returning home to work at the Giombetti Coal Co.
 He was employed at Chrysler Corp. in Eynon and retired from Acker Drill Co. in Chinchilla.
 He was a member of Queen of Angels Parish in Jessup.